SharepointDesigns/documentation/spd-documentation/docs/employee-onboarding/configuration.md

 #### 📌 Usage Notes

-- Customize the **Height** to get better UI and it can customized from 200px to 500px.
+- Customize the **Height** to get better UI and it can customized from 200px to 700px.
-- ToolTip has added for description content.
+- ToolTip has added for description content & Webpart Title too.
+- On Hover of the Person it will display the team card contains all details about profile.

 ---